 Gibsons Water Supply

-The groundwater that lies under the Town of Gibsons is contained in a confined aquifer.
+The groundwater that lies under the Town of Gibsons is contained in the Gibsons Aquifer.
 An aquifer provides a natural underground reservoir that holds and provides groundwater to wells and springs.
-About 75% of the Town of Gibsons residents depend on groundwater pumped from three wells located in Lower Gibsons.
+About 75% of the Town of Gibsons residents depend on groundwater pumped from four production wells.
 The Town has no need to chlorinate water from the Gibsons Aquifer as it is so pure that it can meet health standards without chemical treatment.
 Upper Gibsons is supplied from the Sunshine Coast Regional District’s (SCRD) treated surface water source.

-.Drinking Water System Annual Report
+Drinking Water System Annual Report

 The Annual Report provides an overview of the Town’s water distribution system, testing, and improvements to the system.
-To view this document, click here
+To view this document, click here.

 The Town must maintain an Emergency Response and Contingency Plan (ERCP) to comply with the requirements of the British Columbia Drinking Water Protection Act and the Vancouver Coastal Health (VCH) Authority.
 The purpose of the ERCP is to guide Town staff in responding to an emergency in the Town of Gibsons water supply system in order to: